-The university does not permit the transfer of credits from other institutions to apply towards our doctoral programs.
+The university does not permit the transfer of credits from other institutions to apply towards doctoral degrees.
 The Graduate Catalog specifies that: "For doctoral candidates, at the discretion of the advisory committee, the program of study may be adjusted in lieu of work taken at other colleges or universities and recognized by the candidate's committee, but it will not appear on the University of Arkansas academic record."

 Up to 12 graduate credits may be taken to apply toward a doctoral degree such as the ENDY Ph.D. prior to the student being formally accepted into the degree program.
-This is about one semester's worth of course work.
+This is approximately one semester's worth of course work.

-G. Student Representation on the ENDY Steering Committee
+G. Student Representation on the ENDY Administrative Board

-Beginning fall semester, 2002, ENDY students will be asked to select one of their group to serve on the ENDY Steering Committee, for the purpose of communicating student concerns and questions to the committee.
+ENDY students are asked to select one of their group to serve on the ENDY Administrative Board, for the purpose of communicating student concerns and questions to the committee.
 Once chosen, this representative should be the conduit for expressing concerns, questions, and suggestions to the committee.
 This student representative shall be excused from meeting sessions at which personnel issues are evaluated or discussed.
 This representative is a voting representative except on faculty, personnel, and student issues.

-DRAFTED: 15 AUGUST 2002REVISED: 02 AUGUST 2010REVISED: 11 AUGUST 2014REVISED: NOVEMBER 2015
+DRAFTED: 15 AUGUST 2002 REVISED: 02 AUGUST 2010 REVISED: 11 AUGUST 2014 REVISED: NOVEMBER 2015 REVISED: AUGUST 2016 REVISED: JUNE 2017